 Butter Murukku/ Crispy Butter Murukku

 Butter Murukku is a popular savory snack, originated from Tamil Nadu.
 This crispy and scrumptious snack is now a favourite all over the Indian Sub-continent with variations and different combinations.
 The basic ingredient of this South Indian Delicacy is rice flour, mixed with various combinations like Urad Dal flour, Besan (Gram Flour), chick pea flour etc., and a choice of flavors like Cumin, Asafoetida (Kayam), Ajwain etc., deep fried in oil.
 Onion Pakoda is another favourite south indian snack.
 This Butter Murukku is known in different names like chakli, chakri etc. and is quite famous across the globe.
 There are many varieties of this savoury Butter Murukku and now a days it is a common snack during Diwali.
+Another favourite teatime snack is hot crispy Pakoras, and you can never have enough!

 Crispy Butter Murukku is my favourite as it is soft and rich and crunchy on the outside.
 Usually Murukku is very crunchy and hard but adding butter makes it little tender and easy to chew.
 I still remember the Butter Murukku made by our friend Venky’s mom when we went to visit her.
 The taste of that traditional butter Murukku made me an instant fan of Murukku.
 When I was pregnant with Matthew I had a craving for Crispy Murukku and aunts in the neighborhood, would bring me home made murukku..
 Maybe the reason why Matthew loves Murukku so much. 🙂 When we lived in Chennai, my dear friend Deepa would get me packets of Murukku from her hometown and Matthew will happily eat it for lunch and dinner.
 They used to call him Murukku Mathan!!
 I can go on and on with these kind of Murukku stories..